Medical imaging processing represent a unique and highly-specialized discipline that is critical for high-quality imaging research.

 The vision Lab supports medical imaging processing by it's three sub divisions:

-- The QMRI group's core expertise comprises the quantification of magnetic resonance imaging (MRI) parameters with focus on diffusion weighted MRI.
+The QMRI group's core expertise comprises the quantification of magnetic resonance imaging (MRI) parameters with focus on diffusion weighted MRI (and kurtosis MRI).
 Ground-breaking methodologies are developed for reconstruction, processing and parameter estimation, based on expert knowledge of the MRI imaging model.
 The developed methods are applied in neuro-imaging to study various processes such as neurodegeneration, neuroregeneration, or neuroplasticity.

 The ASTRA group, (All Scale Tomographic Reconstruction Antwerp), has unique expertise in the algorithmic and computational aspects of tomography.
 Whereas most tomography research takes place within specific application fields, such as medical imaging or materials science, ASTRA focuses on the underlying general reconstruction problems that are shared between these applications.
 The developed methods are applied in electron microscopy, SPECT and computed tomography.